Hypercubers/hypercubing.xyz/docs/software/magicpuzzleultimate.md

 ### Puzzle definitions

-This file is a big list of all the puzzles in the program.
-Now you can copy & paste the puzzles that you want below under their appropriate `Block`.
-Just save the file, reopen MPUlt, and the puzzle you added will be in the menu.

 - `Puzzle <string>` begins a puzzle.
 It takes the name of the puzzle.
 - `Dim <number>` sets the number of dimensions.
 - `NAxis <number>` sets the number of axis orbits.
 It takes a **number**.